-I recycled small boxes of cereal, animal crackers, and other foods by stuffing them with newspaper and taping them shut for the dry goods aisle.
+Pictured above I used small boxes of cereal, animal crackers, and other foods by stuffing them with newspaper and taping them shut to stock the dry goods aisle.

 112 pages of printable props to help you easily transform your dramatic play center into a Grocery Store.
 Includes literacy, math, and writing opportunities that align with current learning standards.